-Oriental Institute Museum – Chicago, Illinois - Atlas Obscura
+Institute for the Study of Ancient Cultures – Chicago, Illinois - Atlas Obscura

 This surprising gem is a world-class archeological museum hidden at the University of Chicago.

 This excellent archeological museum tucked away on the University of Chicago campus houses some 400,000 artifacts that provide a fascinating look at the art and cultures of the ancient Middle East.
-It takes you on a tour through the cradle of civilization, with artifacts from Mesopotamia, Sumer, Egypt, Assyria, Israel, Iran, Nubia, and more.
+It takes you on a tour through the cradle of civilization, with artifacts from West Asia and North Africa (Mesopotamia, Sumer, Egypt, Assyria, Israel, Iran, Nubia, and more).

 Housed in a beautiful historic building, the museum holds many surprising gems.
-Highlights include the ancient Temple of Sargon, built for the Assyrian King Sargon II; an exhibit on the evolution of writing from symbols to clay tablets; mathematical proofs from Babylonian times; artifacts from the Hebrew Bible; and a remarkable Egyptian collection.
+Highlights include reliefs from the palace of Assyrian King Sargon II; an exhibit on the evolution of writing from symbols to clay tablets; mathematical proofs from Babylonian times; artifacts from the Hebrew Bible; and a remarkable Egyptian collection.
 Wandering through these treasures, you will half expect to see Indiana Jones around the corner.

 Know Before You Go